MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/how-to-remove-purchase-orders-that-are-received-but-not-invoiced-or-matched.md

 ---
 title: How to remove purchase orders that are received but not invoiced or matched from the Received Not Invoiced report
-description: Describes how to remove purchase orders from the Received/Not Invoiced report in Purchase Order Processing in Microsoft Dynamics GP. ms.reviewer: ms.topic: how-to ms.date: 04/22/2021
+description: Describes how to remove purchase orders from the Received/Not Invoiced report in Purchase Order Processing in Microsoft Dynamics GP. ms.reviewer: theley ms.topic: how-to ms.date: 02/15/2024
 ---
 # How to remove purchase orders that have been received but not invoiced or matched from the "Received/Not Invoiced" report in Purchase Order Processing

-This article describes how to remove purchase orders that have been received but not invoiced or matched from the Received/Not Invoiced report in Purchase Order Processing in Microsoft Dynamics GP and in Microsoft Business Solutions - Great Plains 8.0.
+This article describes how to remove purchase orders that have been received but not invoiced or matched from the Received/Not Invoiced report in Purchase Order Processing in Microsoft Dynamics GP.
 The invoices for these purchase orders are entered and then posted manually in Payables Management.
 The invoices do not have to be entered and then posted from the Purchasing Invoice Entry window.

 _Applies to:_ &nbsp; Microsoft Dynamics GP
 _Original KB number:_ &nbsp; 929212